coderboyisongithub/Beaver/README.md

 	variable gradient = dx1 + dx2;

-// We verify our result by evaluating: sum of partial shall be equal to gradient of expression evaluated here std::cout << "sum of partial:" << gradient.value() << "actual gradient" << expression.partial();
+// We verify our result by evaluating: sum of partial shall be equal to gradient of expression evaluated here.
+It should be equal. std::cout << "sum of partial:" << gradient.value() << "actual gradient" << expression.partial();